-I wish to take this opportunity to thank the MSD Board and Executive Director Herbert J. Schardein, Jr., for their support and prudent management of MSD's financial resources.
+I wish to take this opportunity to thank the MSD Board and Executive Director Herbert J. Schardein, Jr., for their continued support and fiscally responsible management of MSD's financial resources.

 I also express my deepest appreciation to the staff of MSD's Budget and Finance Division.
 This report could not have been completed in a timely manner without your commitment and dedication.